MolecularAI/maize/docs/docs/userguide.rst

 Connecting nodes
 ^^^^^^^^^^^^^^^^
 The next step is connecting the individual nodes together.
 In most cases, you should prefer the :meth:`~maize.core.graph.Graph.connect` method:

 .. code-block:: python

    flow.connect(node.output, other.input)

 Maize will assign a :term:`channel` connecting these ports together based on their types.
-If the type is a file or list of files (specifically a :class:`pathlib.Path`), maize will use a special :class:`~maize.core.channels.FileChannel` to connect the ports, with the option of either copying the file(s) (the default, and appropriate for smaller files) or creating a symlink (when dealing with potentially large files) with the ``link`` parameter.
+If the type is a file or a list or dictionary of files (using :class:`pathlib.Path`), Maize will use a special :class:`~maize.core.channels.FileChannel` to connect the ports, with the option of either copying the file(s) (the default, and appropriate for smaller files), creating a symlink (when dealing with potentially large files) with ``mode="link"``, or simply moving the file(s) using ``mode="move"``.

 In some cases you might be faced with creating a long sequential workflow in which you are joining many nodes with a single :term:`input` and single :term:`output` each.
 In that case you can use the more convenient :meth:`~maize.core.graph.Graph.auto_connect` or :meth:`~maize.core.graph.Graph.chain` methods on the nodes instead of the ports: